Kimiblock/moeOS.config/readme.md

 # moeOS.Config
-Arch Linux w/ Gnome Wayland only, use at your own risk.
+Arch Linux w/ Plasma Wayland only, use at your own risk.

 # Installation
 ```